jakemcc/jakemccrary.com/source/_posts/2016-04-22-speeding-up-my-blog.markdown

 I opted to not inline my css.
 This would require me to modify my site's generation and I just didn't feel like diving down that rabbit hole.
 I also didn't move the web fonts lower on the page.
-I find font flashing jarring and will be attempting to get rid of them entirely sometime in the future.
+I find fonts re-rendering jarring and as a result kept them loading in my `<head>`.

-### Results
+## The results

 I used Web Page Test to measure again and now the page load time is down to 2.5 seconds.
 Page load times are cut in half from the starting